Regression Discontinuity Designs Under Interference: Framework

+Additionally, we define the exposure mapping as a function that maps the treatment vector within $\mathcal{S}_i$ to an exposure value: $g : \{0,1\}^{|\smallN_i|} \to \mathcal{G}_i$, where $\mathcal{G}_i$ is a discrete space of equal or lower dimension than $\{0,1\}^{|\smallN_i|}$.
+Let $G_i \in \mathcal{G}_i$ be the resulting random variable, with $G_i = g(\bm{D}_{\smallN_i})$.
+Without loss of generality, we refer to $G_i$ as the \emph{neighborhood treatment}.
+Common examples of exposure mapping functions include the number or proportion of treated neighbors, $G_i = \sum_{j \in \mathcal{S}_i}D_j$ and $G_i = \frac{\sum_{j \in \mathcal{S}_i}D_j}{|\mathcal{S}_i|}$.
+Another type is the \emph{one treated} exposure mapping, $G_i = \mathbbm{1}\{\sum_{j \in \mathcal{S}_i}D_j > 0\}$, which takes value one if there is at least one treated unit in $\mathcal{S}_i$, and zero otherwise.
+Our definition also accommodates vector-valued exposure mappings that classify neighbors into types (e.g., parents, influencers), as in \citet{qu2021semiparametric}, allowing outcomes to depend, for instance, on the proportion of treated units in each type.
+However, we require that the range $\mathcal{G}_i$ be discrete, and we therefore rule out continuously valued exposure mappings, such as weighted averages of neighbors’ treatments with weights based on continuous covariates.
 We make the following assumptions. \begin{assumption}[Consistency] For all $i\in \mathcal{N}$, if $\bm{D} = \bm{d}$ then $Y_i = Y_i(\bm{d})$. \end{assumption} \begin{assumption}[Interference] For all $i \in \mathcal{N}$, and for all $\bm{D}$, $\bm{D}' \in \{0,1\}^n$ such that $D_i = D_i'$ and $g(\bm{D}_{\smallN_i}) = g(\bm{D}_{\smallN_i}')$, the following holds: $ Y_i(\bm{D}) = Y_i(\bm{D}')$. \end{assumption} Assumption \ref{ass:consistency} is the standard \qq consistency" assumption, which ensures that potential outcomes are well-defined by excluding multiple versions of the treatment.
 Assumption \ref{ass:interfence}, \qq interference," is our interference assumption which allows the potential outcomes of unit $i$ to depend on the treatments within $\mathcal{S}_i$, but not outside of it, and only through the exposure mapping.
 Assumption \ref{ass:consistency} and Assumption \ref{ass:interfence} together constitute an extended version of the SUTVA under which potential outcomes can be indexed by the value of the \emph{individual treatment} $D_i$ and by the value of the \emph{neighborhood treatment} $G_i$.
 The tuple $(D_i, G_i)$ is then a bivariate treatment where $D_i$ is the binary treatment assigned to each unit $i$, and $G_i$ is a summary of the treatment vector in the interference set.
 Following \citet{manski}, we refer to this as \emph{effective treatment}.
 Thus, under Assumptions \ref{ass:consistency} and \ref{ass:interfence}, $Y_i(d,g)$ denotes the potential outcome of unit $i$ if $D_i = d$ and if $G_i = g$, i.e., if the summary of treatment vector within the interference set of $i$ has value $g$ through the function $g(\cdot)$\footnote{ Note that potential outcomes for units whose interference set is empty are not defined.
 In this work, we leave such potential outcomes undefined.
 However, other assumptions are possible, such as defining outcomes of the form $Y_i(d)$ for these units.}.